ursalaan/cf_ai_incident_assistant/README.md

 An AI-powered incident analysis assistant built on **Cloudflare Workers**, **Workers AI**, and **Durable Objects**.
 This project simulates how engineering teams triage incidents during outages, regressions, or post-deployment issues.

-> Built as part of a Cloudflare Software Engineering Internship application.

 ---

 ## 🚀 What This Project Does